TroelsMortensen/CodeLabs/Tutorials/BlazorWasmJwtAuth/004 Web API.md

 ![](Resources/CreateWebAPI.gif)

-The Web API comes with a few default classes, and so we must clean that up first.

-Find the class "WeatherForecast", and delete it.
-This will cause the project to not be able to compile, because this class was used by "WeatherForecastController"

 ### Add inter-project dependency
 We must add a dependency from **Web API** project to **Shared** Project, so that the Web API can use classes and functionality defined in the Shared project.